insooth/insooth.github.io/log-less-log-once.md

 Even if all seems to be fine with the presented code snippet, it shall not pass the code review.
 Following issues can be identified immediately:
 * unnecessary shared mutable state (`Logger`),
 * no feedback information to the caller if the conversion fails,
+* conversion functionality is not testable unless log messages are captured and parsed,
 * cannot use (conceptually) _pure_ converter without an object of type `Conversions`,
 * converter naming is misleading (we "filter and convert" rather than "get").